yinyanfr/comic-dl/README.md

   -z, --zip-level         Optional: zip level for archive, default to 5.

 Examples:
-  - Download a serie from its 10th chapter to 20th chapter to the given destination, output zip archives by chapter.
+  - Download a serie from its 10th chapter to 20th chapter to the given destination, output zip archives with ComicInfo.xml by chapter, retry if a chapter is not properly downloaded.
-  $ npx zerobyw-dl dl -u serie_url -c cookie.txt -f 10 -t 20 -o ~/Download/zerobyw -a zip
+  $ npx zerobyw-dl dl -c cookie.txt -f 10 -t 20 -o ~/Download/zerobyw -a zip -r -i -u serie_url

   - List all chapters of the given serie.
   $ npx zerobyw-dl ls -u serie_url